Collective Oregon Eateries

 Collective Oregon Eateries (CORE) is a food cart pod in Portland, Oregon, United States.
+It began operating in southeast Portland's Lents neighborhood in 2021.

 History

 Hanry Ho and Mandy Kao opened CORE on June 5, 2021.
 They had originally planned to open in 2018.
+Multiple businesses relocated to CORE after the Eastport Food Center pod closed in mid 2024.